All Episodes

 Wall Street Journal investigation, they go through page by page today.

-Regular FBI practice is to get the subject on record early and then see if the story that they give meshes with what the agents find, but in the case of Hillary, they didn't go after her, interview her till after.
+Regular FBI practice is to get the subject on record early and then see if the story that they give meshes with what the agents find.

-They blew past evidence the Clinton advisors may have engaged in a cover-up.
+They blew past evidence that Clinton advisors may have engaged in a cover-up.

-Quote, page 10, FBI report, Clinton's immediate aides, including Uma Abedin, Cheryl Mills, Jacob Sullivan, others told the FBI they were unaware of the existence of a private server until after Clinton's tenure at state, when it became public knowledge.
+Quote, page 10, FBI report, Clinton's immediate aides, including Uma Abedeen, Cheryl Mills, Jacob Sullivan, others, told the FBI they were unaware of the existence of a private server until after Clinton's tenure at state when it became public knowledge.

-Now that's pretty amazing considering Uma Abedin had her own email account on the private server.
+Now, that's pretty amazing considering Uma Abedeen had her own email account on the private server.

-Also contradicted on page three at the recommendation of Uma, the and later deputy chief of state, uh chief of staff at state in and around the fall of 2008, Bill Clinton's aide Justin Cooper contacted Brian Pagliano to build the new server system to assist Cooper with the administration of the new server system.
+Also contradicted on page three at the recommendation of Uma and later deputy chief of staff at state in and around the fall of 2008, Bill Clinton's aide Justin Cooper contacted Brian Pagliano to build the new server system to assist Cooper with the administration of the new server system.

-Well, they also ignored on page 18, the FBI notes that on March 2nd, 2015, the New York Times broke news about Hillary's private server on March 4th, the House Select Committee on Benghazi issued a subpoena for Miss Clinton to produce emails from the Clintonemail.com.
+Well, they also ignored on page 18, the FBI notes that on March 2nd, 2015, the New York Times broke news about Hillary's private server.

-The FBI notes in the days following the New York Times story, Miss Mills requested that Platte River Networks, the outside network, you know, the this is the one that put the server in the bathroom, maintaining the Clinton's uh emails and server, that they conduct a complete inventory of all equipment related to the Clinton server.
+The FBI notes in the days following the New York Times story, Ms. Mills requested that Platte River Networks, the outside network, you know, this is the one that put the server in the bathroom, maintaining the Clintons' emails and server, that they conduct a complete inventory of all equipment related to the Clinton server.

-They held the press conference with President Clinton's staff.
+They held a press conference with President Clinton's staff.

-And when those in the PRN conversations with Miss Mills and other aides.
+And when those in the PRN conversations with Ms. Mills and other aides, well, anyway, usually the FBI is kind of interested in any potential destruction of evidence.

-Paul Spurry has a great column how the FBI went easy on Hillary Clinton.
+Paul Sperry has a great column, how the FBI went easy on Hillary Clinton.

 Comey didn't even attend the interview with her.